 Blodgett endorses Tucker for district attorney

 Aug.
-16—SALEM — Essex District Attorney Jonathan Blodgett on Monday announced his endorsement of Rep. Paul Tucker, a Salem attorney running for to replace him in the upcoming Democratic primary election.
+16—SALEM — Essex District Attorney Jonathan Blodgett on Monday announced his endorsement of Rep. Paul Tucker, a Salem attorney running for district attorney in the upcoming Democratic primary election.

+Blodgett is retiring after leading the Essex District Attorney's Office for 20 years.

 Blodgett went on to say the next district attorney must have the requisite skill set and experience to effectively manage a budget of more than $12 million and a staff of over 170.